Built the feedback loop

 The feedback system is live.

-The core idea is simple: if you're building multiple products, you need one place where user feedback lands — not a different tool or inbox per project.
+If you're building multiple products, you need one place where user feedback lands.
 So I built a centralized service with a lightweight widget that plugs into any site.

 The widget is a single script tag with a data-project attribute.
 Drop it on a page, and users get a feedback button.
 No signup, no accounts, no friction.
 They type, hit send, and it POSTs to a central API.
-For projects with custom contact flows, the same API accepts structured payloads — different entry point, same pipeline.
+For projects with custom contact flows, the same API accepts structured payloads.

 The backend handles routing.
-Each project domain has its own email identity through separate Resend accounts.
-When feedback comes in, the notification email comes from that project's domain — not from some generic address on a different domain.
-Replies route back through Cloudflare Email Routing to a shared inbox.
+Each project domain has its own email identity.
+When feedback comes in, the notification email comes from that project's domain.
+Replies route back to a shared inbox.
 A daily cron job compiles everything into a digest.

-The architecture is deliberately minimal: one Next.js service, one database, per-domain email accounts, per-domain routing rules.
+The architecture is minimal: one Next.js service, one database, per-domain email accounts, per-domain routing rules.
 No message queues, no event buses.
-The complexity is in the routing — making sure each project's feedback comes from and replies to the right domain — not in the infrastructure.
+The interesting part is the routing — making sure each project's feedback comes from and replies to the right domain.

-What made this worth building: I was making product decisions across multiple projects without a structured way to hear from users.
+I was making product decisions across multiple projects without a structured way to hear from users.
 Analytics show what people do.
 Feedback shows what they think.
 The widget takes thirty seconds to add to a new project, and from that point forward, every piece of user input flows into the same pipeline.
-That's the whole point — one system, any project, no gaps.
+One system, any project.